replexica/replexica/packages/sdk/README.md

 ## Use Cases

-The Replexica SDK is versatile and can be used in various scenarios, including:
+The Lingo.dev SDK is versatile and can be used in various scenarios, including:

 - Building multilingual chat applications
 - Developing next-generation email clients with real-time translation